willem-vanheemstrasystems/openshift-basic-walkthrough/README.md

 If we want to connect to services (e.g. mongoDB) on OpenShift from outside of OpenShift, we need to do ***port-forwarding*** (read https://blog.openshift.com/getting-started-with-port-forwarding-on-openshift/ ).

+Alternatively, you can have OpenShift connect to external sources (such as databases).
+See https://docs.openshift.com/online/dev_guide/integrating_external_services.html

 If on the web page, at 'Request information, Page view count': is states ***No database configured***, do the following: